bioimagesuiteweb/examples/step08/README.md

 A great introduction to this topic can be found on the [Google Developers Webpage](https://developers.google.com/web/progressive-web-apps/).

+See also this recent article from [Google Developers for PWA on the desktop](https://developers.google.com/web/progressive-web-apps/desktop)

 We also recommend the [PWA Builder Tool](https://www.pwabuilder.com/) from Microsoft.

 ## PWAs